15 Data Archiving

 6. Consider how you will track data requests.

 • It is important to keep track of data requests in case you need to reach back out to researchers for situations such as errors found in the data.
 One way to do this is to keep a data request log.
-The log can include information such as name of researcher, researcher institution, researcher email, date of request, project requesting data for, and any other helpful tracking information (e.g., data sharing agreement received, request approved, dataset shared with researcher).
+The log can include information such as name of researcher, their institution, their email, date of request, name of the project they are requesting data for, and any other helpful tracking information (e.g., data sharing agreement received, request approved, dataset shared with researcher).
 Using this log, you can reach back out to researchers as needed to inform them of any updates regarding the shared data.

 Here is an example of how you might structure a data request folder.